 The sale of a yacht is split into two very distinct stages.
 The first is the listing and marketing of the yacht with the end result of a buyer being found and an offer agreed upon.
-The second stage involves taking both buyer and seller through the process of contracts, surveys, sea trials, subsequent negotiations and, of course, the baffling paperwork in relation to title, registration, VAT and RCD.
+The second stage involves taking both buyer and/or seller through the process of contracts, surveys, sea trials, subsequent negotiations and, of course, the baffling paperwork in relation to title, registration, VAT and RCD.

 The first stage can either be comparatively easy or frustrating and long-winded, while the second is almost always extremely difficult and fraught with risks and potential pitfalls.
 As a result, even if a seller is happy to deal with the first stage themselves, Grabau International offers a dedicated service to cater for the more complex and challenging second stage.

 Our bespoke & dedicated yacht conveyancing service offers a buyer or seller (or both) confidence that these aspects are being dealt with by a qualified professional, operating to the strictest of codes of practice outlined by ABYA.
 This includes:

 (This list is only a guide and is not exhaustive of the services you should expect)

 We can act on behalf of either buyer or seller in a conveyancing capacity.
 Sellers looking to find a buyer for their yacht privately can instruct us in advance to deal with any subsequently agreed offers.
 Alternatively, a prospective buyer may instruct us to act on their behalf as soon as a suitable yacht is found and an offer is agreed.
 We are also further able to act on behalf of a buyer in an instance where a yacht is found through a third party yacht broker.